darrenvasquez/DarChat/README.md

 This is a chatting plugin.
 The purpose of this plugin is to allow users to communicate with each other through the use of different chat channels.
 The features implemented include:

+- 5 Different Chat Channels
+  - Global - (/g) default channel, sends to all players, all players have access
+  - Local - (/l) send a message to players around you, all players have access
+  - Donator - (/d) send a message to those with a Donator or Staff rank
+  - RolePlay - (/rp) send a message to those with this chat channel enabled (strictly for "Role Playing")
+  - Staff - (/st) send a message to fellow staff members
 - Permissions-based channels
 - The ability to "focus" in on a channel, meaning any regular chat will be automatically sent to the focused channel.
 - Distance-based channels